 What Is Forex Scalping?

 Forex scalping is the process of skimming small and frequent profits from a large number of trades, meaning positions are only ever open for a few seconds or minutes.
-Scalping forex should not be confused with a hedging strategy, whereby two opposing positions are opened as a means of minimising losses if one of them begins to fail.
+Scalping forex should not be confused with a hedging strategy, whereby two opposing positions are opened as a means of minimizing losses if one of them begins to fail.

 Is Scalping Forex Hard?

 Yes, it can be challenging and risky because the small profit-per-trade means it is harder to reach a financial target.
-Beginners will need to combine practical learning with forex scalping education resources, online cheat sheets, YouTube tutorial videos and more, in order to scalp effectively.
+Beginners may need to combine practical learning with forex scalping education resources, online cheat sheets, YouTube tutorial videos and more, in order to scalp effectively.

 Is Scalping Forex Legal?